Skip to main content

 Frequently asked questions

-You can notify Chase online via their secure portal, by calling 1-866-926-6909 (Monday-Friday 8 AM to 7 PM ET), or by visiting a branch.
+You notify Chase by calling the estate services line at 1-866-926-6909 (Monday-Friday 8 AM to 9 PM ET) or by visiting any Chase branch -- these are the two ways to get started listed on chase.com/personal/estate-services.
+Chase does not offer a self-service online death-notification form for retail and card accounts (J.P.
+Morgan investment customers can request a call-back through an online form).
 Anyone can notify Chase regardless of relationship.
 You'll need the death certificate, your ID, your relationship to the deceased, and the deceased's SSN or account number.

-No. For deposit accounts (checking, savings, CDs), you must visit a Chase branch in person to add a Payable on Death (POD) beneficiary.
-Bring government-issued photo ID and the beneficiary's full legal name, date of birth, and Social Security number.
+No. For deposit accounts (checking, savings, CDs), you must visit a Chase branch in person to add a Payable on Death (POD) beneficiary; you can schedule the branch meeting in advance.
+Bring government-issued photo ID and the beneficiary's first and last name, phone number, and address.
 For investment and retirement accounts, beneficiaries can be added or updated online via chase.com or the Chase Mobile app through the Beneficiary center under Profile & Settings.

 Chase credit card balances are a liability of the deceased's estate, not individual beneficiaries or family members.
 The estate pays off debts before distributing assets to beneficiaries.
 If the estate does not have sufficient assets, beneficiaries are generally not responsible for the remaining credit card debt.
 Authorized users are not responsible for the deceased primary cardholder's balance.
 Notify Chase at 1-866-926-6909 as soon as possible to stop interest from accruing and prevent additional fees.